-This call was made possible by the generous support of the Emmanuel J. Friedman Philanthropies.
+This call was made possible by the generous support of the Alzheimer's Drug Discovery Foundation.

 Highlights from our Alzheimer’s Talks with Dr. Reisa Sperling

 The clinical study being led by Dr. Sperling, of Harvard Medical School, has the potential to accelerate our path to a cure.
 Here are a few things from our conversation that stuck out:

 - The Anti-Amyloid Treatment in Asymptomatic Alzheimer’s (A4 for short) is a first-of-its-kind study aimed at preventing memory loss.

 - One of the earliest changes in the brain before the onset of the symptoms of Alzheimer’s disease is the build-up of the amyloid protein.
 It begins to form plaques in the brain 10-20 years before memory loss.
 In fact, one third of older individuals develop amyloid plaque buildup in the brain.

 - The treatment that’s being studied is specifically designed to help the brain clear that amyloid.
 The A4 study is a 3 and ½ year clinical trial to test whether this treatment can slow memory loss associated with Alzheimer’s disease.

 - The A4 study tests a drug called Solanezumab, an antibody that helps the body clear abnormal accumulation of amyloid.
 This antibody binds to the amyloid to help the brain clear it out more effectively.

 - Dr. Sperling’s A4 study is being conducted in 61 locations in the U.S., Canada, and Australia.
 Up to 10,000 individuals between 65-85 who are cognitively normal are needed to screen for the study.
 The goal is to find the 1,000 who are the perfect fit.